angelmavare/angelmavare/README.md

 </h3>
 <hr>

 ⚡ I work in the web design and web development areas.
-I've great interest in Front-End development and UX/UI design.
+I've great interest in Front-End development.

 🌱 I have more than 7 years providing solutions to companies that want to enter the digital world and take the next step to be on the internet.

-🔭 I’m currently working on **pixonauta.com** and **scribana.shop**
+🔭 I’m currently working on **Designful Inc** and **Pixonauta.com**
 <!--
 **angelmavare/angelmavare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.